Mint Chai (Pudina Tea)

-Pudina Chai (Indian Mint Tea) is an Indian milk tea made using fresh mint leaves, milk, black tea leaves, and jaggery.
-It is soothing, and warming, and gives you instant relief from the cold.
-Try it (vegetarian, gluten-free).
+Mint Chai (Pudina Tea) is an Indian milk tea made using fresh mint leaves, milk, black tea leaves, and jaggery.
+It is soothing and warming and gives you instant relief from the cold (vegetarian, gluten-free).

-Pudina Chai (Indian Mint Tea) is a refreshing twist to your regular Indian masala chai with an addition of fresh mint leaves and jaggery.
-Adding mint leaves to the tea adds a unique flavor to it and makes it healthier.
+Mint Chai (Indian Pudina Tea) is a refreshing twist on regular Indian masala chai.
+It is made with fresh mint leaves and jaggery.
+Mint add a unique flavor and make the tea healthier.

 This jaggery mint tea is light and aromatic and is a perfect beverage to sip on cold winter or monsoon days.
 It is also great to sip after a heavy meal as it avoids heartburn and bloating.